mrcbax/pushparse/README.md

 For the system above, 8 tokio worker threads are used.

-Some performace improvements are thanks to [mat](https://github.com/mat-1)
+Some performance improvements are thanks to [mat](https://github.com/mat-1)